StuntsPT/pyRona/README.md

 before using this script.
 The script takes no arguments, but all the variables you should need to edit are presented at the start of the script, coupled with a short description.

+## pyRona.py

+This script is not yet properly documented since the implementation is still subject to change.
+For now, you can use the program with `-h` parameter for a list of options.
+Sorry about that.